HashakGik/BulletHell-RMMV/tutorials/mechanics.md

 ### Stage
 A stage is an RPG Maker MV map handled by the engine in a particular way: the player start at the bottom and moves upwards, the map appearance depends entirely on the tiles placed on the Map Editor, while the  scrolling speed is determined by the map's note (see {@tutorial plugin}).
-A scrolling speed of 0.1 means that the map will scroll down of a single tile every 10 frames.
+A scrolling speed of 0.1 means that the map will scroll down by a single tile every 10 frames.

 When the top of the map is reached, the behaviour depends on the `Scroll Type` attribute of the map properties:
 * If set to `Loop Vertically` or `Loop Both`, the map will loop,